jupyter/jupyter.github.io/community.md

     url: https://groups.google.com/forum/#!forum/jupyter
 ---

-Jupyter is an open community of data enthusiasts who believe in the power of open tools and standards for education, research, and data analytics.
+Jupyter is an open community including educators, developers, scientists, and data enthusiasts who believe in the power of open tools and standards for education, research, and data analytics.

 ## Where to learn